Zelhorst92/MyPortfolio/README.md

 [Back to top](#table-of-content)

 ## Future Features
+### The Blog
+The initial intention was to also have a blog on the homepage.
+But because of time constraint (understanding everything took a lot longer then I anticipated, not to mention the debugging) it has not made it to the final product.
+But I still intent to include it at some point.

 ### Gallery links
 It would be nice to have a direction button to the previous projects websites and/or github links directly from the gallery, so that the users can have a more detailed look of these websites.